Rebecca will be showcasing a limited edition tea towel at The Tea Towel Exhibition, opening Friday 6pm 30th July at The Serpentine Gallery - Lismore.

 How important do you think getting your work on the web is these days compared to say, 10 years ago?

 Getting your work on the web is a great way to get more people looking at and interested in your work.
 It's also wonderful for getting your work in front of galleries.
 A lot of people these days will ask for your website before they ask what galleries are currently showing your work.
+I have noticed that you have organised a few exhibitions.
+Can you tell me about your favourite show?
+Why?
+Where?
+What?

 My favourite would have to be the first show I organized solo, This Little Teapot.
 It involved 25 artists each modifying a small ceramic piggy bank.
 The show was such a success that I'm currently organizing a second show along the same vein, with twice as many artists, who will each be modifying small ceramic teapots.